vegaprotocol/vegawallet-browser/README.md

 This is an experimental release for test purposes only and is in active development.
 You should regard all funds transferred to keys that are managed by the extension as lost.

+Installing the extension injects a Vega API for dapps and websites to interact with keys and send transactions to the Vega network.
+Connecting to the wallet and sending any transaction require explicit user approval.

 **Understand the risks before you start**

 - You retain custody of your assets